Litarvan/infinity-pegasus/README.md

 After downloading the app, open your phone settings and go to Safari's settings.
 In `Extensions`, enable Infinity Pegasus and also allow it to access the Pegasus website. **The extension won't work if you didn't do both.**

+After first installation, Pegasus page could need to be refreshed because of caching.

 ### Android

-The only way to use web extensions on Android right now is to use [Firefox Nightly](https://play.google.com/store/apps/details?id=org.mozilla.fenix), and then follow those instructions:
+The only way to use web extensions on Android right now is to use [Firefox Nightly](https://play.google.com/store/apps/details?id=org.mozilla.fenix), then follow these instructions:
-- Open the app and go to the Settings page in `About Firefox Nightly` (at the bottom of page)
+- Open the app, go to the Settings page and then in `About Firefox Nightly`at the bottom of the page
 - Tap the Firefox logo 5 times
 - Go back to the Settings page, go to `Advanced` and then `Custom Add-on collection`
 - Enter owner `17328166` and name `Infinity-Pegasus`
 - Firefox will restart, and in the `Add-ons` menu you should be able to install Infinity Pegasus.

+After first installation, Pegasus page could need to be refreshed because of caching.

 ## Screenshots